montagestudio/firefly/README.md

  3. Install VirtualBox and VirtualBox Guest Additions

- 4. Install Docker-Machine to create a development cluster

 ### Create a cluster of docker machines

 In order to work with a local setup that closely mirrors staging/production environments, we recommend setting up a Docker Swarm with a cluster of least 3 nodes.
 These steps only need to be run once.